Latest update: 17 December 2024

 Warning: sunscreen prohibited

-I first saw it in Mexico: a sign asking not to use sunscreen if I wanted to go into the water.
+I first saw it in Mexico: a sign asking me not to use sunscreen if I wanted to go into the water.
 I had already applied it generously in my hostel, so too bad; I went in anyway.
 But the sign got me thinking.
 Why wasn’t I allowed to use sunscreen if I wanted to swim in that beautiful cenote?

 Dying coral – partly thanks to sunscreen